Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Related Work

-However, existing methods still face practical constraints: training-dependent models are limited by the scarcity of annotated IQA data, while training-free models struggle to adapt quickly to domain-specific datasets.
+However, existing methods still face practical constraints.
+Training-dependent models are limited by the scarcity of annotated IQA data, while training-free models struggle to adapt quickly to domain-specific datasets.
 Despite these bottlenecks, these methods have achieved considerable success by formulating FR-IQA as a measure of deep feature differences.
-In this paper, we propose a novel perspective: formulating FR-IQA as a causal disentanglement representation problem grounded in the visual masking effect.
+In this paper, we propose a causal disentanglement-inspired FR-IQA framework that learns degradation representations under the guidance of the visual masking effect.